filamentphp/filamentphp.com/content/plugins/ralphjsmit-media-library-manager.md

 php artisan vendor:publish --provider='Spatie\MediaLibrary\MediaLibraryServiceProvider' --tag='config'
 ```

-Then, update the following part of the config with your new disk.
+Then, configure the panel with your new disk in the `config/media-library.php`.
 This could be an S3 disk for example.

 ```php
 /*